 Every enrolled saver is required to successfully complete financial management training.
-The Intermediary should provide the required training or partner with an organization that can provide the required training.
-In cases where the Intermediary does not provide the training directly, you must receive proof of the saver's successful completion of the course work.
+The intermediary should provide the required training or partner with an organization that can provide the required training.
+In cases where the intermediary does not provide the training directly, you must receive proof of the saver's successful completion of the course work.

-Additional information with regard to asset specific training is discussed below.
+Additional information with regard to the homeownership training is discussed below.